I teach yoga for every body in Dumfries and Galloway, Scotland. This is offered in group classes, workshops, retreats and 1:1 sessions.

 Breath awareness is central to yoga.
 Each class has a focus on breath throughout and includes breathing exercises called pranayama.
 These are intended to calm or lift your energy.
 The breathing exercises I use most often promote relaxation, mood regulation and stress reduction.

 Relaxation is a key element of yoga practice.
 It has profound effects on physical and mental health, especially in our increasingly busy world.
 By withdrawing the senses, called pratyahara, for a short time at the end of practice, we can relax deeply into muscles, soft tissue and the mind.
 This takes place lying down and is guided verbally by me.
-Relaxation is by far the most transformational part of yoga practice for beginners, according to feedback I have received in the past.
+Relaxation can be a transformational experience, especially for beginners.
 Former students have reported better sleep, mental clarity and mood.